gospodarka-przestrzenna/MongoConnector/README.rst

 Features:
     - connecting to mongo
     - Errors handling
+    - It supports all geometry types if they are in geojson format
-    - Addning new layer with "point" and with "lines"
+    - Adding new layer with "point" and with "lines"

 Usage:
     - Hit connect button to view all Your databases
     - Choose database
-    - Choose database's collection
+    - Choose collection in database
+    - Choose if geometry is in geojson format or ...
-    - Choose collection's geometry field
+    - Choose geometry field in collection